Bentley Bentayga: 2020 facelift

 The facelifted model was released in June 2020.
 Changes include new 3D elliptical tail-lights with animated LEDs, similar to those on the third-generation Continental GT, and a rear number plate repositioned onto the bumper to allow for ‘Bentley’ to be spelled out across the tailgate.
 The rear spoiler was enlarged.
 New side vents, a new 22 in wheel design, and two paint colours were added.
 New oval-shaped split tailpipes, heated wipers with 22 washer jets in each arm, and an optional Blackline variant with blacked-out chrome complete the external alterations.

 Changes were made in the cabin, such as in the rear, where new seat frames in combination with extra reclining allow a 100 mm increase in knee space.
-There are ventilated rear seats and the car can be had with four, five, or seven seats.
+The rear seats are ventilated, and four, five, and seven seat variants are available.
 Rear passengers also receive an updated 5.0-in removable touchscreen tablet to control entertainment and comfort functions.

 The infotainment has a new system with a higher resolution 10.9-in touchscreen.
 Included are Apple CarPlay and Android Auto as well as USB-C ports, air ionisers, wireless smartphone charging, and an embedded SIM card for data services.
 The traditional instrument dials have been replaced with a digital display (like in newer Bentleys) and the head-up display shows much more data.
 The audio system is a 790W, 12-speaker stereo with an optional Naim system that has 1780W and 20 speakers.

 The base model features a 4.0-litre twin-turbocharged V8 engine generating 542 hp.
 Optional is the V6 plug-in hybrid which will come to the market by late 2020.
 An updated Bentayga Speed was introduced in August 2020.
 It shares the same 6.0-litre twin-turbocharged W12 engine with the older Bentayga Speed which generates 626 hp.